 &lt;sup>13 Schools should note that Data Protection Legislation enable Registered Students to access any comments on their assessed work made by internal or External Examiners.
 Comments should be professional and constructive.

-The marks awarded to a Registered Student on a degree apprenticeship programme may also be shared with their
+&lt;sup>14 The marks awarded to a Registered Student on a degree apprenticeship programme may also be shared with their Employer.